Category Archives: British Columbia

 During the ‘off season’, the Butcharts embarked on extensive world tours (today the gardens are open year round.)
 “It seems lonely when the crowds stop coming,” Jennie lamented and Bob agreed, “I can’t understand how some people shut themselves away from their fellow man.
 Why, I’m never lonely when I can see so many people enjoying themselves every day.”

-In 1931 Jennie was recognised as Citizen of the Year by the City of Victoria.
-In 1938, the ownership of the gardens was transferred to their grandson, Ian Ross on his 21st birthday… it is still in the family today.
+In 1931, Jennie was recognised as Citizen of the Year by the City of Victoria.
+In 1938, the ownership of the gardens was transferred to their grandson, Ian Ross on his 21st birthday and is still in the family today.
 In 2015, Jennie was inducted into the Business Laureates of British Columbia’s Hall of fame.
 Their motto – they built, we benefit – seems tailor-made for Jennie Butchart.

 Yet more often than not, their generous hospitality was repaid in kind.
 When the King of Siam visited, he invited the Butcharts to visit his palace in Bangkok.
 The following year, the travelling couple gladly took the King up on his offer, spending twelve days as his guests.
 The Butcharts lived well, both overseas and in their tucked-away haven on the Tod Inlet.

-I vividly envisioned Jennie, weaving her way through her garden, luxuriating in the divine setting she had created.
+I vividly envision Jennie, weaving her way through her garden and thoroughly luxuriating in the divine setting she had created.
 Perhaps this last anecdotal story, during the visit of an English explorer, portrays this inspiring lady at her finest.

 “I know one flower you haven’t got,” the visitor piped up as Jennie showed off her 5000 varieties.
 “You don’t have the blue poppy of Tibet.”